home-assistant/home-assistant.io/source/_integrations/radio_browser.markdown

 ## Automation

 You can also use the Radio Browser in automations.
 When creating an automation, use the **Play Media** action to pick a station from the directory.
-This allows you for example to create an automation that starts playing your favorite radio station on your Cast devices.
+This allows you for example, to create an automation that starts playing your favorite radio station on your Cast devices.

 The easiest way to find `media_content_id` is to set up the automation via the UI and then switch to the YAML mode.
 See [Media Player](/integrations/media_player) for more options.